renaiku/Core/README.md

 > **For any question about the core, you can directly ask it into the "discution" section of this repository**

+> **IMPORTANT** As TCS is a gametype, you need a resource that declares the map spawn points to be able to connect.
+Please download the [tcs_map resource](https://github.com/FiveMTCS/Map/releases)

+## Basic modules

+You can learn more about the basic modules (such as the database management) [here](https://github.com/FiveMTCS/Core/blob/main/BASE_MODULES.md).

 ## Git sources

 To download the latest sources of TCS, execute this command :